 The Churchill cigar size may be the most classic and popular option.
 It is named after the former British Prime Minister and avid cigar smoker, Sir Winston Churchill.
 The Churchill is 7 inches long with a ring gauge of 47.
 Occasionally the cigar ring size varies between 48 and 50.
 These cigars are perfect for relaxing after dinner with ample time to spend.

 The Presidente cigar size is known as a large cigar.
-The Presidente has lengths up to 10 inches and ring gauges between 60 and 64.
+The Presidente has lengths up to 10 inches and ring gauges that vary in size.
 These cigars are great for long smoking sessions.
 They are often enjoyed during days spent on the golf course or all-day fishing trips.
-This size is also commonly referred to as a Gigante.

 What Makes a Cigar a Big Ring?

-Big Ring Cigars can also go by the name of Inch.
+Big Ring Cigars can also go by the name of Gordo or Gigante.
 They adopted this name because they usually have a ring gauge over 60.
-Since ring sizes are measured in 1/64th of an inch, this means the cigar is nearly and inch thick.
+Since ring sizes are measured in 1/64th of an inch, this means the cigar is nearly an inch thick.

 If you want to try one for yourself, we recommend the INCH Maduro and INCH Natural.
 These are a fantastic option if you want to deep dive into the blend’s flavor and depth.
 Hear more about how big ring cigars are made and what makes them a standout smoke.